saleemcoder/auto-random-commit/README.md

 - Set your crone job as you need it.
 Visit https://crontab.guru/ to create your cron job
 - Edit lines 26 and 27
 - Create your Access Token and use it on the last line
-- Drop and email if you want to ask me something.
+- Drop an email if you want to ask something.

 ## Powered by